 Our plan to stimulate economic growth in the north of England through better connections between towns and cities

-By 2022 the Great North Rail Project (GNRP), part of Britain's Railway Upgrade Plan, will have delivered more than £1bn of improvements for customers across the north of England.
+By 2022 the Great North Rail Project (GNRP), part of Britain's Railway Upgrade Plan, will have delivered a multi-billion pound package of improvements for customers across the north of England.

 GNRP is a vast programme of improvements to transform train travel for customers in the North.

-It will enable hundreds more trains to run each day: more trains with more seats, running more quickly and more reliably.
+It will enable 2,000 extra services each week and allow 40,000 more passengers to travel each day.
+More trains with more seats, running more quickly and more reliably.
 Train customers are the immediate beneficiaries of improved transport links (or connectivity) between towns and cities in the North.

 As new opportunities, including jobs, are created and businesses get access to a greater pool of talent, local communities and the wider regional economy will feel the knock-on benefits of GNRP.
 This will boost growth regionally and nationally.